ianallannz/ianallannz.github.io/src/blog/it-can-be-saved-we-can-be-saved.md

 - Digital inequities exacerbating wider inequalities
 - Precarious education and employment prospects for young and old

-Saved is a venture designed to tap into in **the emerging zeitgeist**.
+Saved is a venture designed to tap into **the emerging zeitgeist**.

 It's not just that Windows 10 can't be upgraded for so many, it's that **Windows 11 is shit, by design**.